silent-mobius/Python_Book/00_intro/README.md

 ### REPL: Python Interpreter
 <!-- needs to have explanation-->
-As mention in [previous chapter](../00_intro/README.md) python is interpreted language.
+As mentioned [before](#types-of-languages) python is interpreted language.
 The interpretation for this kind of projects is done in a manner of REPL.

 Read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple, interactive computer programming environment that takes single user inputs (i.e., single expressions), evaluates (executes) them, and returns the result to the user.